Pure-Farming/Documentation/docs/resource-types/livestock/movements/animal-departure.md

 GET /data/livestock/movement/animal-departures
 ```

-Get an individual animal departure event for the specified id.
+Get an individual animal departure event for the specified **DepartureId**, the Id is required.

 ```
 GET /data/livestock/movement/animal-departures/{DepartureId}
 ```

-Get all animal departure events that are linked to the provided holding id.
+Get all animal departure events that are linked to the provided **HoldingId**, the holding Id is required.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-departures
 ```

-Get an individual animal departure event for a given holding.
+Get an individual animal departure event with a given **HoldingId** and **DepartureId**, both Ids are required.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-departures/{DepartureId}